 - Dedicate resources to call out your past customers.

 - Incentivise referrals requests throughout your campaigns.

 Finally, remember no one will have your back like your super fans when it comes to pre-order sales, so create marketing campaigns that speak directly to them and then watch them come out in full force. 💪🏽

 To get your ideas off the ground, look for a flexible eCommerce funding source that will allow you to use the cash for anything related to your business.

 Working capital funding works well for these projects.
-For example, at SellersFunding, eCommerce sellers can get credit limit or a revenue advance from our working capital solutions.
-Online store owners use these for many tasks like buying new inventory, stabilising cash flow, and marketing expenses.
+For example, at SellersFunding, eCommerce sellers can get credit or a revenue advance from our working capital solutions.
+Online store owners use these for many tasks like buying new inventory, stabilizing cash flow, and marketing expenses.

 Whichever funding option you choose, set it up before you go full steam ahead on your idea to avoid any cash shortfalls.

 As much as we want to have a huge wait list and maximize sales on D-day, remember that at its core, a pre-sale is a test drive before you commit 100% to a product.
 Here’s how to use this to your advantage and let your creativity run wild: